mechmotum/mechmotum.github.io/content/ImplementationOfEbikeSpeedController.rst

 I found it extremely helpful to jig up fixtures on the bike to help with assembly in awkward positions.

 On looking back at this project, I’ve realized that a lot of the electronics used in this build can be replaced with cleaner, simpler components that would reduce the total assembly time and improve the robustness of the system.
-The LCD on the bike required a whopping nine wires to function, causing a big mess of wires on the bike.
-This can be replaced by using a display module with an SPI communication protocol requiring only four wires to function.
-Additionally, the stripboard Arduino circuit can be replaced by a custom PCB with screw terminal connectors making the wiring of the Arduino much simpler and robust.
+Some component suggestions are:

+- Use a display that communicates via the SPI protocol to reduce the number of wires used
+- For the Arduino board, use a custom PCB to increase the robustness of the board

 8.0 Acknowledgements
 ^^^^^^^^^^^^^^^^^^^^